The pelvic floor: How to protect it while practicing horseback riding

 A weakened pelvic floor can cause urinary incontinence, discomfort, prolapse (loss of intra-abdominal organs), back pain, and even sexual dysfunction.
 If you have any of these symptoms, consult your doctor to assess the state of your pelvic muscles.

-Most riders are unaware that some high impact exercises can damage these muscles.
+Most riders are unaware that some high-impact exercises can damage these muscles.
 The impacts due to the movement of the trot and gallop of the horse can expose the pelvic floor to increased pressure.

 When direct compression occurs in the lower pelvic area, it can alter the nerves in the area (pudendal) and blood vessels.
 For this reason, when not receiving the correct irrigation, discomfort occurs.